chivalry/meta-python/ch_03_modules.md

 print('triangle area: ' + str(EquilateralTriangle(9).area))
 ```

-You may wonder why I didn't place these tests within each file's `if __name__…` block as I did with the original script.
+You may wonder why I didn't place these tests within each class file's `if __name__…` block as I did with the original script.
 The reason is the relative namespaces we used above.
 Relative namespace only work when a file within a larger multi-file module is executed directly.
 Go ahead and try entering something like `python polygons/regularpolygon/square.py`.
 You'll get an import error because we're not using that file as part of the larger multi-file module and therefore the relative namespace won't work.

+> Note: You can directly execute individual files within a multi-file module, but you have pass the Python interpreter the `-m` option, which says to execute a library module as a script, and use a module path instead of a file path, as in `python -m polygons.regularpolygon.square`.

 We now have a complete multi-file module which our `test.py` file confirms works to give us the same functionality as our original script, but those `import`s sure are ugly.
 Let's take care of that next.